 - R.A.
 Francis, S.M.
 Falconi, R. Nateghi, S.D.
 Guikema, 2011.
 Probabilistic life cycle analysis model for electric power infrastructure risk mitigation in hurricane-prone coastal areas, Climatic Change 106 (1): 31-55. [link]

 - Pamela Murray-Tuite, Haizhong Wang, Christopher Zobel, Y. Gurt Ge, R. Nateghi.
-Critical Time and Space Considerations for Data and Modeling in Interdisciplinary Hazards and Disasters Research
+Critical Time and Space Considerations for Data and Modeling in Interdisciplinary Hazards and Disasters Research, Journal of Risk Analysis.

 - R. Nateghi, Pamela Murray-Tuite.
-The Frontiers of Uncertainty Estimation and Communication in Interdisciplinary Disaster Research
+The Frontiers of Uncertainty Estimation and Communication in Interdisciplinary Disaster Research, Journal of Risk Analysis.

 - Y. Gurt Ge, Christopher Zobel, Pamela Murray-Tuite, Haizhong Wang, & R. Nateghi.
-Consideration and Guidance of Building an Interdisciplinary Disaster Research Team
+Consideration and Guidance of Building an Interdisciplinary Disaster Research, Journal of Risk Analysis.

 - B.C.
 Bruss, R. Nateghi, B. Zaitchick.
-When the well runs dry: Predicting observed GRACE satellite groundwater storage trends.
+When the well runs dry: Predicting observed GRACE satellite groundwater storage trends, Frontiers in Environmental Science

 - R. Nateghi, S.D.
 Guikema, T. Aven.
 Multi-hazard risk assessment: moving beyond single, probabilistic models.